logrhythm/cypress-seed/README.md

 4. Use the cypress UI to run the test, verifying that it passes.
 5. Modify the `cypress.json` file to point to the website you'd like to test.
 6. Start testing!

+NOTE: The `docs` folder can be deleted.
+It is only present to enable the initial demo test to run